The Rule of Jenny Pen

 The Rule of Jenny Pen is a 2024 New Zealand psychological horror film based on Owen Marshall's short story of the same name.
 Directed by James Ashcroft and written by Ashcroft and Eli Kent, it stars John Lithgow, Geoffrey Rush, and George Henare.

-The film is set in a care home for the elderly, where one resident severely harms the others under his tyranical rule, unbeknown to staff.
+The film is set in a care home for the elderly, where one resident severely harms the others under his tyrannical rule, unbeknownst to staff.
 The film premiered at Fantastic Fest on 19 September 2024, and was released in New Zealand on 20 March 2025, receiving positive reviews.

 Plot

 An elderly judge, Stefan Mortensen, suffers a stroke while passing sentence in court.
 Partially immobile, but determined to fully regain his faculties, he takes up what he hopes will be temporary residence in a care home.
 To his displeasure, Stefan finds himself sharing a bedroom with former rugby player Tony Garfield.
 His first day, he witnesses another resident, Howie, accidentally set himself on fire while drinking and smoking.

 Cantankerous and somewhat snobby, Stefan largely keeps to himself.
 He soon catches the attention of long-term resident Dave Crealy, who masquerades as confused by day but bullies and terrorises the residents by night.
 Crealy begins regularly visiting Stefan and Tony in the night to torment them, throwing a bottle of urine over Stefan and forcing Tony to grovel to a hand puppet he calls Jenny Pen.
 Tony initially refuses to defy Dave, afraid of being remembered as nothing but a victim when he dies.
 Stefan dismisses him as a coward, and attempts to complain to the staff, but is rebuffed when they inform him Crealy has accused him of theft.
 Their suspicion increases when they discover a pair of knickers and a set of teeth Crealy has planted in Stefan's room.

 As his condition worsens, Stefan gradually realises he may be unable to return home.
 He tries to drown himself in the bath, but panics and grasps at the rails, and is saved by a care assistant.
 Stefan sees in old staff photos hanging in a hallway that Crealy has been at the care home for decades, working as a janitor before becoming a resident.
 Because of this, he has keys to every room and a key card allowing outside access.
 One night Crealy leads Joyce, an elderly woman with dementia, out of a secure gate.
 She wanders into the night, looking for her family, and is found dead the next morning.